Nigeria Customs Service Takes Action On Seized Arms, Details Surface

 Earlier, Legit.ng reported that the NCS suspended the enforcement of the 4 percent free-on-board value on imported goods.

-Presidential aide Dada Olusegun shared a recent press release signed by Abdullahi Aliyu Maiwada, the spokesperson of the NCS.
-In the document, the NCS acknowledged the "strategic role" of stakeholders towards the emergence and implementation of the NCS Act 2023.
+Presidential aide Dada Olusegun shared a recent press release signed by the NCS spokesperson, Abdullahi Aliyu Maiwada.
+In the document, the NCS acknowledged the "strategic role" of stakeholders in establishing and implementing the NCS Act 2023.

 PAY ATTENTION: Сheck out news that is picked exactly for YOU ➡️ find the “Recommended for you” block on the home page and enjoy!